Bira/octopus-carnival/_drafts/hells-rebels-06-part-01.md

 in Hell "until Ravounel becomes a free nation".

-That could potentially be _much longer_ than Barzilai's natural life... but hey, guess what the just did in the previous volume?
+That could potentially be _much longer_ than Barzilai's natural life... but hey, guess what the PCs just did in the previous volume?
 They made Ravounel into a free nation!

 So as Adventure Six starts, Barzilai has begun his transformation, and the only way to stop it is to trigger the termination clause of his mephistophelic